RZMTL/rzssmtl/Apocalypse Girls Ch 4.md

 "That might have been part of her act as well.
 How well do we really know Elsa?
 And if our lives are the target..."
 Saria added.

-"She might have someone working for her," Hildea suggested.
+"She might be working for someone," Hildea suggested.

 "There seem to be many people who dislike the role of the 'Featherrun sisters,'" Sithonia remarked.